 Anything that stresses your scalp, from blow-drying to aggressive combing, can aggravate your psoriasis, Dr. Bagel says.
 “If you blow-dry your hair, make sure you don’t use the hottest setting and gently comb just your hair, not your scalp,” he says.
 “Don’t pull at your hair, which tugs at skin and can be a source of trauma, causing psoriasis to worsen or spread.”
 Always tell your hairstylist that you have scalp psoriasis and let him or her know if you are sensitive to high heats, pulling, or rough scalp massages, the NPF suggests.
 In addition, make sure you’re avoiding the 12 worst hair care mistakes people make.

 Shampoo can help

-Sahacha Nilkumhang/ShutterstockThere are a host of over-the-counter and prescription shampoos designed to help treat scalp psoriasis, Dr. Farber says.
+Sahacha Nilkumhang/ShutterstockThere are a host of prescription and over-the-counter shampoos designed to help treat scalp psoriasis, Dr. Farber says.
 When you have psoriasis, your skin grows at an abnormally fast rate, resulting in the buildup of psoriasis lesions or patches.
 Using a tar, zinc, or salicylic acid-based shampoo can help slow skin growth and reduce inflammation, itching, and scaling, he says.
 Neutrogena T/Gel Therapeutic Shampoo Original Formula and MG217 Psoriasis Medicated Conditioning 3% Coal Tar Formula Shampoo are some top sellers.
 When shampooing your hair, don’t rub or scrub as that can make the condition worse, he adds.
 Instead, shampoo gently and make sure to avoid all these 8 hair washing mistakes.

 Over-the-counter treatments can be very helpful